pamelaferretti/pamelaferretti.github.io/_pages/research.md

 Metagenomic data in public repositories is continuously growing.
 While this represents an unprecedented opportunity to find global patterns in microbiome data, it also comes with challenges in processing such large amount of data and organize the associated metadata in a consistent, searchable manner.
 SPIRE provides ~16Tbp of metagenomic assemblies (contigs), 35+ billion genes predicted from those contigs, and over 1 million metagenome-assembled genomes (MAGs) of medium or high quality, obtained from ~100k metagenomic samples from >700 published studies.
 In this work, I heavily contributed to the datasets processing and metadata curation.
 The data can be accessed and downloaded at [https://spire.embl.de/](https://spire.embl.de/).

 _**Relevance of the study:**_ _Building metagenome-assembled genomes (MAGs) from metagenomic data remains a time-consuming and computationally very intensive task.
 For these reasons, t is often prohibitive for most labs to generate and process MAGs for large datasets.
-SPIRE addresses that barrier by providing pre-computed MAGs, greatly accelerating meta-analyses and enabling more accessible, genome-resolved microbiome research._
+SPIRE addresses that barrier by providing pre-computed MAGs, greatly accelerating meta-analyses and enabling more accessible, genome-resolved microbiome research._<br/>

 ### **METALOG: Curated and harmonised metadata for metagenomic data**